 They’re in the game for the fun—

-Jack Keefe, hero of You Know Me Al, is a fictitious rookie pitcher for the Chicago White Sox.
-Real characters and heroes of the time occasionally make ’guest’ appearances in Lardner’s other baseball stories, though not in You Know Me Al. The jargon and language of the baseball world is recited, of course, but no deep inside knowledge of the sport is needed to appreciate the tales or the rich humour.
+JACK KEEFE, hero of You Know Me Al, is a fictitious rookie pitcher for the Chicago White Sox.
+Real characters and heroes of the time occasionally make ’guest’ appearances in Lardner’s other baseball stories, though not in You Know Me Al. The jargon and language of the baseball world is recited, of course, but no deep inside knowledge of the sport is needed to appreciate these tales.
 The gist of the storyline is that Keefe’s undoubted talent for the game is blighted by his immense ego and hauteur.
-Keefe is a small-town, greenhorn coming to terms with life in major league baseball, and he reveals himself unwittingly to be both naive and a simpleton, shot full of hubris, always oblivious to the machinations of those who manipulate him.
-This can be witnessed through his correspondence with Al Blanchard, his friend from home in Bedford, Illinois.
+He reveals himself unwittingly to be both naive and a simpleton, shot full of hubris, oblivious always to the machinations of those who manipulate him.
+These traits we can read in his correspondence with Al Blanchard, Keefe’s friend from his home town of Bedford, Illinois.

 The cruelty and bitterness which punctuate this book can be found in all of Lardner’s writing.
-Always they are delivered with panache and fluster, relayed at hectic pace, and layered with biting satire and humour.
+Such flashes are delivered always with panache and fluster, relayed at hectic pace, and layered with biting satire and humour.
 “He wrapped his dreadful events in comic language,” wrote Elizabeth Hardwick, “as you would put an insecticide in a bright can.”
-The archetypal character that Lardner was most inclined to portray was riddled with failure or dishonesty, qualities always more interesting than their virtuous counterparts; similarly, the indolent, blowhard or creep were always more entertaining for Lardner than the industrious, modest or pleasant.
-“I can recall no character in the Lardner gallery, early or late, male or female, old or young, who was not loathsome,“ declared Mencken.
-Keefe is clearly loathsome, though he is even more the funnier for it, and is cursed by a disastrous love life with a side dish of too much gambling and alcohol, and he becomes “hog fat.”
-His ignorant buffoonery – we are treated to Keefe’s poor spelling, faulty grammar and slang – is the Hardy to Al’s offstage and silent Laurel (and we can only guess at his reactions to Keefe).
+The archetypal character that Lardner enjoyed most to portray was riddled with failure or dishonesty, qualities always more interesting than their virtuous counterparts; similarly, the indolent, blowhard or creep were always more entertaining for Lardner than the industrious, modest or pleasant.
+“I can recall no character in the Lardner gallery, early or late, male or female, old or young, who was not loathsome,“ declared Mencken (and he should have known!).
+Keefe is clearly loathsome, though he is even more the funnier for it.
+He is cursed by a disastrous love life, with side dishes of too much gambling and alcohol.
+He becomes “hog fat,” not ideal for his sporting prowess.
+His ignorant buffoonery – we are treated to Keefe’s poor spelling, faulty grammar and slang – is the Hardy to Al Blanchard’s offstage and silent Laurel (and we can only guess at his reactions to Keefe).
 It was a winning formula, and the pairing certainly made their creator a celebrated and household name.

-By the mid-1920s Lardner had reached the top of his tree.
-He was well rewarded: his yearly income by 1922 approached $100,000.
-His newspaper column for The Chicago Tribune was syndicated throughout the United States in over a hundred newspapers (his potential readership therefore numbered more than eight million) and his text for his daily comic strip – he scripted over 700 until early 1925, drawn by Will B. Johnstone and Dick Dorgan – was devoured by an ardent fan base.
-From then on Lardner’s physical decline seemed to be inexorable.
-Gatsby’s obituary – “the poor son of a bitch” – was spoken by Grey Owls; Fitzgerald, presciently, had modelled Grey Owls on Lardner.
+By the mid-1920s Lardner had reached the top of his career tree.
+By this time he was well rewarded: his yearly income for 1922, for instance, approached $100,000.
+His newspaper column for The Chicago Tribune was syndicated throughout the United States in over a hundred newspapers (his potential readership therefore numbered more than eight million) and his text for his daily comic strip, drawn by Will B. Johnstone and Dick Dorgan was devoured by an ardent fan base; Lardner scripted over 700 of these until early 1925.
+From that time on, Lardner’s decline gained pace, until physical breakdown seemed to be inexorable.
+Gatsby’s obituary – “the poor son of a bitch” – was spoken by Grey Owls.
+The Great Gatsby was published in 1925, yet the prescient Fitzgerald had modelled Grey Owls on Lardner.